Choosing the Right Knee Brace for Knee Pain

 It can be difficult to decide which brace is best for you.
 It is always advisable to seek professional help.

 “What best supports your joint and provides comfort is the best knee brace for you.”

 ● The best knee brace for Osteoarthritis: For OA in the initial stage an Elastic Knee Support sleeve gives immediate pain relief as proved by research.

 ● The best knee brace for Meniscus Tear: The meniscus acts as a shock absorber in the knee joint and it is commonly injured in sports that require frequent twisting of the leg.
-A mild meniscus tear can be reduced with a simple Hinged Knee Brace, but severe injuries require surgical repair.
-Thus a Post-Operative Knee Brace is recommended for offloading the knee joint and preventing excessive movements until the meniscus is repaired completely.
+A mild meniscus tear can be helped with a simple Knee Brace.
+Please follow advice from your healthcare professional.
+We have a variety of knee braces for mild conditions right up to post operative patients.

 ● The best knee brace for Patellar Pain: Patellar pain can be due to patellar tendonitis, or patellofemoral dysfunctions.
-For tendonitis, the ideal choice is a Patellar Knee Strap that fastens the knee joint below the patellar and offloads the patellar tendon.
-In the case of patellofemoral dysfunction, evidence suggests the use of a knee brace for two weeks as an effective management protocol.
-A Knee Support With Patella Stabilizer helps with the patellofemoral pain.
+For tendonitis, the ideal choice is a patella knee strap that fastens the knee joint below the patellar and offloads the patellar tendon.
+In the case of patellofemoral dysfunction, evidence suggests the use of a knee brace as an effective management protocol.
+A Knee Brace with patella stabilizer helps with the patellofemoral pain.